KDE/digikam-doc/post_processing/print_creator.rst

 Final Words
 ~~~~~~~~~~~

-This is the end of this howto, now is the time for you to get creative and add new templates.
+This is the end of this chapter, now is the time for you to get creative and add new templates.

-When you are done, do not hesitate to propose your work for an official integration in digiKam, to see your new layout  included in the official template list.
-See the `Contribute page <https://www.digikam.org/contribute/>`_ from the official digiKam project web-site.
+When you are done, do not hesitate to propose your work for an official integration in digiKam, to see your new layout included in the official list.
+See the `Contribute page <https://www.digikam.org/contribute/>`_ from the digiKam project web-site for details.